Generalised height pairings and the Albanese kernel: The Albanese kernel and mixed extensions from algebraic cycles

-commutes. \end{lemma} In fact, more is true: by work of Kahn--Yamazaki \cite{KY} and Mochizuki \cite{mochizuki}, we can interpret the Somekawa product as a Yoneda product in the derived category of motives.
+in Galois cohomology (see \cite[Proof of Proposition 2.4]{yamazaki} for a more general argument). \end{proof} In fact, more is true: by work of Kahn--Yamazaki \cite{KY} and Mochizuki \cite{mochizuki}, we can interpret the Somekawa product as a Yoneda product in the derived category of motives.
 In particular, if there was an underlying abelian category of mixed motives, the Somekawa product would be exactly the obstruction to concatenating the motivic extensions by the classes in $\CH ^1 (X)_0$.